Information for Landlords

 ADVERTISING ONLY PACKAGE

-We will advertise your property across our five local Peter David branches and pass you the leads.
+We will advertise your property across our four local Peter David branches and pass you the leads.
 We will prepare the property details including taking photos if required.
 You will be advertised on Rightmove, peterdavid.co.uk and other web portals, we will provide a TO LET board, inclusion in our branch property lists handed out from branches, inclusion on our 24/7 interactive TV screens, office window display card and matched to our large database of tenants.
 Cost is £240.00 (£200.00 + vat) payable up front.
 Non refundable.

 LET ONLY PACKAGE